 - Can be started at a younger age

-- Using the temporal is fascia flap is an invasive procedure.
+- Using the temporalis fascia flap is an invasive procedure.

 - Placing a skin graft on the front part of the ear does not have the same protective sensation like normal skin.

-The scalp has to be divided above the ear to obtain a tissue flap in order to cover the implant.
+- In some cases, the scalp has to be divided above the ear to obtain a tissue flap in order to cover the implant.

 - A large scar may be noticeable above the ear because of the flap obtained to cover the implant

 - There may be hair loss at the site of the incisions that may be very noticeable if the child has short hair